CSC325-Shared/CSC325-Team-2.8-Final/README.md

 }
 ```

-Replace the values with your token, clientId(ID of the bot), and guildId(ID of the server)
+Replace the values with your bot token, clientId(ID of the bot), and guildId(ID of the server).
+To find the bot and server IDs, enable developer mode in discord, right-click on the server/bot, and select "Copy User ID" or "Copy Server ID".

 You also must have Discord.js and Node.js installed.
 Tutorial here: https://discordjs.guide/preparations/#installing-node-js